featbit/featbit/CONTRIBUTING.md

 # How to contribute

 Thank you for investing your time in contributing to our project!
+Building FeatBit is a collaborative effort, and we owe much gratitude to many intelligent and talented individuals.
+Each contribution counts a certain number of points, depending on its difficulty.
+Contributors earn the appropriate points when the work is merged.
+Contribution points are used to describe the contributions that contributors have made.
+They can also be used to receive rewards for community events.
+You can view the current community submissions on a public [google sheet](https://docs.google.com/spreadsheets/d/1ukyXgi_jRPeXj7EAST0IrnPfLOQ6xDBkcyAJY9N-Yb4/edit#gid=0).

-Any contribution you make will be reflected on our [release history](https://github.com/featbit/featbit/releases).
+Any contribution you make will also be reflected on our [release history](https://github.com/featbit/featbit/releases).

 Read our [Code of Conduct](https://github.com/featbit/featbit/blob/main/code_of_conduct.md) to keep our community approachable and respectable.